quydev-fs/NoGtube/README.md

 git checkout nightly
 ```
 > Thing of it like a experimental branch, new features of the NoGtube come from here

+⚠️ This branch is developed **independently** from `main`.
+Although GitHub may suggest a Pull Request, this branch is **not intended to be merged**.

+Feel free to explore, test, or contribute to this direction separately.